 Only categorical constraints have been discussed so far.
 We now look at numerical constraints.

 Numerical Constraints: Risk Factors

 Constraining risk factors is perhaps the most common numerical linear constraint.
+In a fixed income portfolio duration would be another example.

 Whether constraints are numerical or categorical, the first step is to use build.constraints: